ICC Funeral Services

-The Islamic Centre of Cambridge has been serving the community for many years to provide funeral services.
+The Islamic Centre of Cambridge has been serving the community by providing funeral services for many years.

-Funeral Services Department of the Islamic Centre of Cambridge has the facilities and a team of experienced and caring volunteers to assist you with the funeral arrangements.
+The Funeral Services Department of the Islamic Centre of Cambridge has the facilities and a team of experienced and caring volunteers to assist you with your funeral arrangements.

 The burial services are available as follows:

 – Same day burial is possible, if requested prior to 9:00 am (Monday through Friday)